 Jewish Studies minors at UWM examine the culture and religion of the Jewish people through language, history, arts, media, politics, and literature.
-Students can shape their own degree by focusing their electives around their specific interests, such as Israel, the Holocaust, or media representation.

 A minor in Jewish Studies may be of particular interest to students earning a certificate in Middle Eastern and North African Studies, Cultures and Communities, and/or Comparative Ethnic Studies, or a major in Religious Studies.